-- Meet the needs of one or more identifiable target markets. - Be sold to clients in the target markets by appropriate distribution channels. - Deliver appropriate client outcomes.
+- Meet the needs, characteristics and objectives of one or more identifiable target markets. - Be sold to clients in the target markets by appropriate distribution channels. - Deliver appropriate client outcomes.

 The FCA define a manufacturer as a person creating, developing, issuing and/or designing an investment, including when advising corporate issuers on the launch of new investments.